-What other laboratory tests might my doctor perform?
+What other laboratory tests might my healthcare practitioner perform?

-In addition to tests for hepatitis viruses, your doctor may choose to run tests to see how your liver has been affected.
-These may include liver enzyme tests such as AST, ALT, and ALP.
-Your healthcare provider may also run a test for bilirubin and a prothrombin time (PT), which can help determine if there is liver damage.
+In addition to tests for hepatitis viruses, your healthcare practitioner may choose to run tests to see how your liver has been affected.
+These may include a liver panel or individual liver enzyme tests such as aspartate aminotransferase (AST), alanine aminotransferase (ALT), and alkaline phosphatase (ALP).
+Your healthcare practitioner may also run a test for bilirubin and a prothrombin time (PT), which can help determine if there is liver damage.

 If I have viral hepatitis, am I contagious?

 You may be contagious; it depends on which hepatitis virus you were infected with and the stage of your infection.
 Often, people with viral hepatitis can spread the infection even though they don't have symptoms.
 With hepatitis A, you may be contagious from the time you are infected and continue to be contagious, but less so, for several weeks after symptoms, such as jaundice, develop.
 A person with hepatitis B is contagious as long as the virus is present in their blood.
 Anyone who tests positive for the presence of hepatitis C virus (HCV RNA test) should be considered contagious.
 The HCV RNA test may be performed as follow up to a positive result for anti-HCV.

 Is there a way to prevent viral hepatitis?